Tibet is the home of water

 Most of these cold and hot springs are near the monasteries.

-One of the best hot spring in Tibet is at Tidrum nunnery.
+One of the best hot springs in Tibet is at Tidrum nunnery.
 Travelers read Tibet Travelers another article what we can do near Tidrum nunnery

-There are cold springs near the Rongbuk Monastery, Sera Monastery, Drigung Monastery and few other monasteries.
+There are cold springs near the Rongbuk Monastery, Sera Monastery, Drigung Monastery, and a few other monasteries.

-Many of these cold springs are very good for people who have a stomach digestion problems.
+Many of these cold springs are very good for people who have stomach digestion problems.

-We recommend Travelers to travel Tibet, the home of water and have a taste of the clean fresh water coming straight from the Glacier.
+We recommend Travelers to travel to Tibet, the home of water, and have a taste of the clean fresh water coming straight from the Glacier.

 Water is the best blessings of Mother Earth.
 Let us love water and save the water as much as we can so future generations can also enjoy the fresh clean water.